jarret/onionstudio/README.md

 # Onion Studio!

-An application of TLV extension data in onion packets for drawing anonymous art via the Lightning Network.
+An application of TLV extension data in onion packets for drawing art anonymously via the Lightning Network.

 https://onion.studio

+The C-Lightning node hosting this app is `02e389d861acd9d6f5700c99c6c33dd4460d6f1e2f6ba89d1f4f36be85fc60f8d7@54.188.180.102:9735` (new channels and rebalancing for incoming capacity appreciated!)

 # Drawing Pixels

 ### Dependencies
 This requires you be running [C-Lightning](https://github.com/ElementsProject/lightning) version `v0.8.0` or later.
-The provided client uses the `createonion` and `sendonion` RPC calls introduced in `v0.8.0`.
+The provided client depends on the `createonion` and `sendonion` RPC calls introduced in `v0.8.0`.
 At this time, I am aware of no other LN wallet or node implementation that supports building onion packets to include Onion Studio's custom TLV extensions.

 The provided client also uses the Python wrapper that is imported as `pyln.client` which is installed the PyPi package `pyln-client` (formerly `pylightning`).